Nephilim (role-playing game): Reception

+Steve Perrin reviewed Nephilim in White Wolf #46 (Aug., 1994), rating it a 3.5 out of 5 and stated that "Nephilim offers a whole other world of dread secrets tied into real occultism and elitism, as opposed to Lovecraft's creation.
+The two games will probably cross-fertilize each other."

 In Issue 13 of Arcane, Andy Butcher noted that Nephilim gamemasters have to work very hard to prepare the game for play since the original rulebook did not contain a lot of information about running adventures.
 In reviewing the Nephilim Gamemaster's Companion, Butcher gave it a rating of 7 out of 10, calling it "a handy book for any struggling Nephilim referee, although you can't help thinking that some of this material would have been better off in the main rulebook."